Ring of Fire ADHD: A Quick Guide to Understanding the Curious and Intense ADHD Subtype

 In the Limbic type, the classic ADHD symptoms are intertwined with chronic melancholia, moodiness, low energy, frequent feelings of helplessness or guilt, and low self-esteem.
 It is reportedly caused by overactivity in the deep limbic part of the brain (the mood control center) and decreased prefrontal cortex activity, both during concentration or at rest.

-The sixth type is Ring of Fire ADHD, which is caused by a ring of pervasive hyperactivity around the brain (the entire brain is overactive, with too much activity across the cerebral cortex and other areas) and has some pretty intense symptoms.
+The sixth type is Ring of Fire ADHD, which is caused by a ring of pervasive hyperactivity around the brain (the entire brain on the Ring of Fire ADHD brain scans is overactive, with too much activity across the cerebral cortex and other areas) and has some pretty intense symptoms.
 We will return to this type in a bit and dive into the intricacies of it in detail.

 The last type is Anxious ADHD, and it reportedly includes classic ADHD symptoms with additional anxiety, physical stress symptoms like headaches and stomachaches, and an overall quite pessimistic outlook on life.
 It is said to be caused by low activity in the prefrontal cortex simultaneously with overactivity in the basal ganglia.